On groups with EDT0L word problem: Introduction

-\subsubsection{Notation}
+\subsection{Notation}

-We write $\mathbb N = \{0,1,2,3,\ldots\}$ for the set of nonnegative integers including zero, and $\mathbb N_+ = \{1,2,3,\ldots\}$ for the set of positive integers, not including zero.
-Moreover, unless otherwise stated, monoid actions are applied on the right: we do this to simplify notation, and to simplify the constructions within the proofs below.
+We write $\mathbb N = \{0,1,2,3,\ldots\}$ for the set of nonnegative integers including zero, and $\mathbb N_+=\mathbb N\setminus \{0\}$.
+Unless otherwise stated, monoid actions are applied on the right: we make this choice to simplify the constructions within the proofs below.
 An \emph{alphabet} is a finite set.
 If $X$ is an alphabet, we let $X^*$ denote the set of words (finite length strings) of letters from $X$, and $X^+=X^*\setminus\{\varepsilon\}$.
 We will sometimes speak of the word problem of a monoid.
 Suppose that $M$ is a monoid with finite generating set $X$, and that $1_M$ is the monoid identity.
 The word problem of $(M,X)$ is given by

 where $\overline\cdot \colon X^* \to M$ is the natural homomorphism from the words over $X$ to the monoid.